Compliance

 Material Issues, Plans and Results

-Fiscal 2022 Targets, Results and Progress
+Fiscal 2023 Targets, Results and Progress

 Evaluation:Achieved/Steady progressNot achieved

-Material ESG Issue Initiative Target (KPI) Results/Progress
+Material ESG Issue | Initiative | Target (KPI) | Results/Progress | |

-Compliance Legal compliance inspections Conduct legal compliance inspections
+Compliance | Legal compliance inspections | Conduct legal compliance inspections | Implemented | |

-Implement training on important laws and regulations Strengthen management of personal information and provide legal training according to business needs
+Implement training on important laws and regulations | Provide legal training related to business needs and issues within the Group | Implemented | ||

 Major Initiatives

-Internal Control and Compliance Inspections
+Internal Control and Legal Compliance Inspections

 We conduct internal control and legal compliance inspections annually as a voluntary initiative at each work site.

 We inspect each business operation to ascertain compliance with Group-wide rules (internal control standards) and whether the corporate culture values integrity and ethics.
 In addition, given the rapidly changing management environment, we use a risk control matrix to ascertain whether risks have been appropriately identified and assessed, and whether effective controls for these risks have been developed and implemented.
-We also utilize interviews of all staff by managers to identify compliance issues, including questions and concerns, in order to prevent legal violations and to identify and correct any issues at an early stage.

-Compliance Violations (Fiscal 2023)
+Compliance Violations

 Deficiencies under the High Pressure Gas Safety Act at ENEOS

-On June 9, 2023, the Ministry of Economy, Trade and Industry cited deficiencies under the High Pressure Gas Safety Act and revoked certification of ENEOS Corporation as an Accredited Completion Inspection Executor for the Ukishima North Area and Ukishima South Area of the Kawasaki Refinery (including certification of the Ukishima North Area as a Specified Accredited Completion Inspection Executor under the Regulation on Safety of Industrial Complexes).
-As a certified business operator under the High Pressure Gas Safety Act, we are required to rigorously carry out voluntary safety management, and we sincerely apologize for this incident.
+In fiscal 2023, the Ministry of Economy, Trade and Industry cited deficiencies under the High Pressure Gas Safety Act and on June 9, 2023, revoked certification of ENEOS Corporation as an Accredited Completion Inspection Executor for the Ukishima North Area and Ukishima South Area of the Kawasaki Refinery (including certification of the Ukishima North Area as a Specified Accredited Completion Inspection Executor under the Regulation on Safety of Industrial Complexes).
+To prevent recurrence of a similar situation, ENEOS is implementing prevention measures, including steps to ensure a high level of safety awareness and strengthen the safety management system.
+As part of these efforts, the company is implementing measures such as training on the High Pressure Gas Safety Act and overall compliance for all refinery staff, including staff at business sites certified to handle high-pressure gas.

 Compliance Training